 On-Campus Student Housing

-The Beatrice and Milford campuses have student housing available, including new suite-style residence halls.
+Each campus in Beatrice, Lincoln (beginning January 2024), and Milford offers student housing, including new suite-style residence halls.
 Although primarily for students attending those campuses, it is available to students on any SCC campus or learning center.
 Preference for housing is given to students enrolled full-time (at least 12 credit hours).
-Lincoln campus will have housing available for the 2023-2024 academic year.

 Once you have decided to live on campus, simply complete the Housing Reservation Contract.
 Mail it, along with your $150 security/damage/deposit, to the SCC Residence Life address for the appropriate campus at the top of the contract.
 Residence Life staff will follow up prior to the start of the term with a residence life questionnaire.
 You are encouraged to complete that as soon as possible to ensure the most compatible placement.